tydinand/generic-api/Readme.md

 Fix all references and test your code.

 You should see all modelclasses named each with the functions from the GenericController.\
+In the example all modelclasses should have the function Get(int Id).

 ## Add specific function for each modelclass
 If you want every ModelClass to have a specific function you can add this function into the genericController for example.